AMC Matador: Matador Coupe

-The standard power team for the 1974 coupe was AMC's 232 CID inline six-cylinder with a three-speed manual transmission.
-A floor shift automatic transmission was available only on the coupe with a center console and bucket front seats.
+The standard power team for the 1974 coupe was AMC's 232 CID I6 with a three-speed manual transmission.
+A floor shift automatic transmission was available with a center console and bucket front seats.

-Many were amazed that AMC developed the fast, stylish Matador, considering the automaker's size and limited resources.
-The Matador coupe stands out as one of the more distinctive and controversial designs of the 1970s after the AMC Pacer and was named "Best Styled Car of 1974" by the editors of Car and Driver magazine.
+Industry observers were "amazed" that AMC developed the fast, stylish Matador, considering the automaker's size and limited resources.
+The Matador coupe was named "Best Styled Car of 1974" by the editors of Car and Driver magazine.
 A Popular Mechanics survey indicated "luscious looks of Matador coupe swept most owners off their feet" with a "specific like" listed by 63.7% of them for "styling".

 Sales of the coupe were brisk, with 62,629 Matador coupes delivered for its introductory year (August 1973 through December 1974, Long Year), up sharply from the 7,067 Matador hardtops sold in 1973.
 This is a respectable record that went against the drop in the overall market during 1974 and the decline in popularity of intermediate-sized coupes after the 1973 oil crisis.

 The 1974 coupe was also a milestone car for American Motors by being the six millionth automobile built by AMC since its formation from the merger of Nash and Hudson in 1954.

 A new grille for the coupe was introduced for the 1976 model year.
 Two rectangular panels with horizontal grille bars met in the center, and rectangular park and turn signal lamps replaced the previous round ones.

 After the coupe outsold the four-door Matadors by nearly 25,000 units in 1974, sales dropped to less than 10,000 in 1977, then down to 2,006 in the final year.
 Nearly 100,000 Matador coupes were produced from 1974 through 1978.
+The coupe stands out as one of the more distinctive and controversial designs of the 1970s after the AMC Pacer.

 American Motors executives, including vice president of design Dick Teague, described design plans for a four-door sedan and station wagon based on the coupe's styling themes that did not reach production.

+Matador D/L

+A special-edition D/L coupe was a limited promotion trim package for Spring.
+Designed to capitalize on the popularity of the formal or "opera" style rear quarter window, which was also used for the NASCAR race cars.
+The D/L Promotion Package built on the Matador Brougham two-door and included the opera window, a padded vinyl roof (in black, brown, white, buff, or green) the 360 CID V8 engine, automatic transmission, power steering, power disk brakes, AM/FM sterio radio, air conditioning, tinted glass all around, visibility group, light group, spoke-style road wheels, individual reclining front seats, and FR78x14 whitewall radial tires.
+No option additions or deletions were permitted.
+Pricing of Matador Brougham with the D/L package was also specially discounted for the dealer, and with savings for the buyers, with an MSRP of $4,995.